uLoyd/PitchDeterminer/customModules/audioModules/README.md

 creating standard BufferSources with primary goal of audio output, or obtaining pulse-code modulation data.

-#### constructor(initData, filePath: string)
+#### constructor(initData, filePath: string, maxSmallContainerSize: uint = 35000)

 Given that this class extends AudioHandler the initData argument is the object passed to the base class.
 Additionally, it accepts filePath argument which, as the name suggests, should be the path to a file which will be processed.
+Because there's a need to decode the files, and their content will have to be converted to ArrayBuffer, "maxSmallContainerSize" uint will choose the appropriate method to convert the data as different solutions work faster for different container sizes. i.e. ``new Uint8Array(data).buffer`` will be faster for smaller containers than a standard for loop with value reassignments by ~30% as long as the "data" container has less than 35 000 elements.
+With more elements to process the situation is reversed and standard loop becomes faster for large containers.

 Example of logging correlated data and playing the audio from a file: